UK, EU and US Copyright Law

 Postgraduate Diploma and MA

 This page outlines comprehensive information about the PG Diploma in UK, EU and US Copyright Law.
-However, if you need further information please contact the Centre on +44 (0) 20 7848 1768.
+However, if you would like to speak directly to the programme convener, at the Centre of European Law please ring Andrea Cordwell James on +44 (0) 20 7848 1768

 Dr Tanya Aplin, Professor in Intellectual Property Law, King's College London